Sainthia: Road

 The National Highway 114 and State Highway 11 runs across the city.
 These highways links important cities and towns in West Bengal.

 Public transport systems in Sainthia include the Government and private buses, electric rickshaws, taxis and auto rickshaws.

 Air

 The nearest domestic airport is Kazi Nazrul Islam International Airport.
 The airport is roughly 74 kilometers from central Sainthia.

 Railway

-The Sainthia railway station serves the entire city and is the most important and key railway station of Birbum district.
-It also serves as the originating station of 4 important trains.
+Sainthia railway station serves the entire city and is one of the important railway station of Birbhum district.
+It also serves as the originating station of 4 MEMU Locals.
 The Sainthia railway station connects to both of Kolkata's two busy rail terminals, Howrah railway station and Sealdah railway station.

 Accidents

 On 19 July 2010, at 02:13, the Sainthia train collision occurred, when Bananchal express was crashed by Uttarbanga express at platform no. 4.

 Healthcare

 The city has 1 government funded State General Hospital, 8 private hospitals and 1 veterinary hospital.